 Where to Stay

 Just east of the hardware store is Hotel Cape Charles, a sleek boutique stay that offers complimentary beach cruisers for guests.
 Hotel Cape Charles makes sunny days out on the sand a breeze.
 Guests at this hotel can help themselves to complimentary bicycles, beach chairs, and towels.
 Vrbo and Airbnb also have plenty of good options for visitors who want a little more space.

-Families will love wide Cape Charles Beach, as the waters of the Chesapeake Bay are calm and shallow at this public stretch of shoreline.
-SouthEast Expeditions offers stand-up paddleboard and kayak rentals as well as guided excursions.
+Families will love Cape Charles Beach, as the waters of the Chesapeake Bay are calm and shallow at this vast public stretch of shoreline.
+Rental company SouthEast Expeditions offers stand-up paddleboards, kayaks, and guided excursions.
 Paddle to a wine tasting on their Chatham Vineyards tour.
 Shop the length of Mason Avenue for unique souvenirs.
 Pop into Moonrise Jewelry for fish-leather accessories, or stop by Gull Hummock Gourmet Market to sample local wines and snacks.

 The Sabo sisters, Carol and Beth Ann are not very good at retirement.
 "The joke on the Shore is that everybody has two jobs," says Beth Ann.
 "We already had second jobs (I train dogs, and Carol owns Machipongo Trading Company up the road) when we had careers.
 Once we retired from our full-time gigs as an equine vet and forensic scientist, we just needed another thing to fill the career space."
 They did that with coffee, bagels, and gently used books.